 Rampup of testing and improve health infrastructure to whatever extent possible, and there can indeed be a huge impact in preventing unnecessary deaths.

-Dr Akshay Baheti is an assistant professor in the department of radiodiagnosis at Tata Memorial Hospital in Mumbai.
+Dr Akshay Baheti is an assistant professor in radiology at a hospital in Mumbai.
+Views are personal.